yacoob/aoc-2018/README.md

 ## Puzzle #4
+As expected, starting at midnight is counterproductive.
+I really need to figure out something else.
+Probably slow down.

+### Preliminary notes
 * Had to switch to Rust 2018.
 * Couldn't alias type as it required a lifetime specification, and I know nothing about those yet :D